Safest Teeth Whiteners

 At-home remedies can often help treat minor gingivitis and prevent gum disease.

-Some of the best at-home remedies and prevention tips for gingivitis include:
+Some of the best at-home remedies and prevention tips that could get rid of gingivitis include:

-Good oral hygiene, like tooth brushing and flossing the teeth twice a day, helps treat and prevent gingivitis.
+Good dental hygiene, like tooth brushing and flossing the teeth twice a day, helps treat and prevent gingivitis.
 Brushing the teeth properly removes plaque and other substances that can form plaque.

-Most dentists recommend using an electric toothbrush or a regular toothbrush with a small head.
+Most dentists recommend using an electric or regular toothbrush with a small head.
 Replace toothbrushes or toothbrush heads every 1 to 3 months.

 Flossing between and around the teeth helps remove plaque.
-Floss one to two times a day with dental floss, specialized interdental brushes, dental picks, or electronic devices like a waterpik.
+Floss one to two times daily with specialized interdental brushes, dental picks, or electronic devices like a Waterpik.

 Smoking tobacco weakens the immune system, which fights off infections from plaque and bacteria.
 People who chew tobacco are also more likely to develop gingivitis.